Franklin-University-WEBD236/webd236-todo-model1/README.md

-# WEBD 236 MicroUniversity database
+# WEBD 236 ToDo app, Model 1 architecture

 Goals are:
-  - Work with databases and PDO
-  - Simple workflow for queries
+  - Demostrate a simple model 1 architecture
   - Work with SQLite
+  - Lay the groundwork for model 2 architectures